 - Applicants must have the willingness to travel, including throughout Delaware, throughout the nation, and to international locations.

 - Applicants must have leadership or emerging leadership experience in areas such as production agriculture, forestry, agribusiness, natural resources, rural or community subject areas.

 - All applicants must submit a completed application form by October 27, 2017.

 - Applicants must have the willingness and ability to pay the $2,000 tuition by the designated due dates.

-- Applicants must have a willingness to complete to complete a leadership project or class practicum and fully immerse himself /herself in the leadership process.
+- Applicants must have a willingness to complete a leadership project or class practicum and fully immerse himself /herself in the leadership process.

 In addition to the eligibility requirements, the following criteria will be considered in the selection of applicants to be in the LEADelaware Fellowship program.
 Applicants should have:

-- A commitment to the agricultural industries, and/or the natural resources-based industries, and/or rural Delaware;
+- A commitment to the agricultural industries, and/or the natural resources-based industries, and/or the Delaware community;

-- An interest in learning about public policies that affect agriculture, natural resources, communities, Delaware, this country, and our world.
+- An interest in involvement in communities, Delaware, this country, and our world;

 - Though all applicants may have room for additional growth, note that applicants who may already be “well-rounded” and active leaders with exceptional combinations of educational, travel, work, and leadership opportunities and experiences, may not rank as high in the selection process compared to other applicants who the Selection Committee may see as needing more support and more opportunities for leadership training and personal growth.